KamalTeckchandani/Object-recognition-Smart-cane/README.md

 Android (Camera APK): Receives image, processes it, and speaks out the identified object.

-Object Recognition (OpenCV/ML): Implemented in the APK to identify and label objects.
+Object Recognition (Clarifi): Implemented in the APK to identify and label objects.

 **How It Works**